intuition-dev/mbMobile/APP-STORE.md

 5. Now that you have build.phonegap.com ready AND you have an SPA webapp running in the cloud, you can deploy your custom webapp.

-		Get a  weinre script from weinre and put in header of your webapp.
+		Get a  vorlon script from vorlon and put in header of your webapp.

 		Zip the webapp with the config.xml.
 Upload to build.phonegap.com